Definitions

 Asset Value of a company.
 It considers all the current costs to

 create the company.
-Apart from the accounting for the physical
+Apart from accounting for the physical

 assets, this method also includes the cost to establish a business which